mighdoll/wgsl-linker/README.md

   Extending `wgsl-analyzer` to typecheck imports would be better, these declarations should be provided by the exporter.

-- A command line tool or build tool plugin to register all relevant module files would be convenient for linking at build time rather than runtime.
+- Wrapping the linker into a command line tool to run the linker at build time rather than at runtime would be useful in some situations when the environment is static.

 - It'd be fun to publish wgsl modules as esm modules aka glslify.